Apply to Work With Me. I work with clients worldwide.

 Susan Morgan Taylor, MA

-Sex Therapist and Somatic Sex Coach
+Somatic Sex Therapist and Relationship Coach for Couples

 What is a Sex Therapist and What do They Actually Do?